 Here is where the structure of your knowledge sharing platform comes into play (again).
 Imagine if a user wants to publish a post that is only relevant to the engineering team–they don’t need to post it where the whole company will see it.
 To better target your information to the correct internal audiences, create different groups for each team.

 Pro tip: While creating groups can help you target your messaging, depending too heavily on groups can also lead to departmental silos.
 Make sure your database also has a space for sharing information across your company.

 5. Make It Easy

-We are a culture of convenience.
+We live in a culture of convenience.
 Even your top performers and hardest workers expect the technology utilized within their organization to make their lives easier, not create more work.

-So to encourage internal knowledge sharing make it easy, have company-wide, comprehensive search that can easily and quickly identify the information and content that employees need.
+So to encourage internal knowledge sharing, make it easy.
+Use a platform with company-wide, comprehensive search that can easily and quickly identify the information and content that employees need.
 Information should be easy to discover, no matter where it’s hiding.
 Who wouldn’t want to contribute to knowledge sharing if it makes their job easier and faster than ever before?

 6. Reward Collaboration

 Humans are creatures of affirmation.
 When we work hard and go above and beyond, we want that to be recognized.
 When our behavior is recognized, we want to continue going above and beyond.
 So every month, run reports to find out who your top contributors are, and then publicly reward them.
 Whose posts got the most engagement?
 Who left the most comments?
 Who answered the most questions, or spent the most time in the knowledge sharing platform?
 Reward these victories.
 The important thing is to be recognized.